SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 As shown above, use right-recursion when dealing with repetition.

 **Omit grouping parentheses.**
-Our formal grammar doesn't use grouping parentheses.
+Our formal grammar doesn’t use grouping parentheses.
 Optionality using `-OPT` always applies to exactly one token before it, and only one level of alternation using `|` or line breaks is allowed.